gadventures/gapi-redux/README.md

 ![The Store](/docs/media/store.png?raw=true "The Store")

-Notice that we only made a request for dossier 10, but `getRealted` is making addiotional requests to all related resources for the current dossier and loades them into the store.
-Also, since `features` was not included in `getRealted`, it is marked as stub.
+Notice that we only made a request for dossier 10, but `getRelated` is making additional requests to all related resources for the current dossier and loades them into the store.
+Also, since `features` was not included in `getRelated`, it is marked as stub.

 * `force`
 By default gapi-redux will deny requesting a resource that has already been loaded to the store.
 Passing `true` will force `getResource` to make a request whether it exists or not.